 Many wetlands are now disconnected from rivers that used to naturally fill them or are permanently connected to rivers or channels.
 This means that some wetlands don't get enough water, and others get too much.

-Environmental water doesn't try to return rivers and wetlands to their pre-European condition.
+Water for the environment doesn't try to return rivers and wetlands to their pre-European condition.

 Rivers and wetlands require more than water to be healthy.
 The type and amount of plants, climate, pest plants and animals, land use and activities by landholders, also influence river and wetland health.